 While my soup is finishing up, I’m getting dishes washed, the table set and any sides finished up.
 I love eating this soup with some crusty gluten-free bread, rubbed with a fresh garlic clove after it’s toasted and then drizzled with olive oil and sprinkled with a bit of sea salt.
 I might also have some sauteed kale on the table or steamed garlic as a side.

 You’ve got a power house of immune boosting power with the garlic and brain stimulation with your rosemary.

 Remember, when you are cooking for those you love, you are the medicine person.
 The healing powers of that dish is literally in your hands.

 I love to think of what my family needs at the time I’m cooking.
 I’ll create the dishes for them accordingly.
 It’s a beautiful way to show them love.

 I hope you get to make this for those you love.

-My membership, Medicine Woman, is an amazing place to learn plant-based recipes, how to use safe simple herbs to create remedies in your home, and how to grow your own food and herbs using permaculture practices.
+My program, Medicine Woman, is an amazing place to learn plant-based recipes, how to use safe simple herbs to create remedies in your home, and how to grow your own food and herbs using permaculture practices.
 Interested in joining?
 Check it out.